 In most cases, leg pain is relieved almost immediately following a microdiscectomy.
 Many patients report significant pain relief after the operation.

 There may be weeks or months required to fully heal the nerve root and get rid of any numbness or weakness that may occur in the leg and foot.

 For sciatica caused by herniated discs in the lumbar region, microdiscectomy is generally considered a safe and effective minimally invasive procedure.

 During a microdiscectomy, the disc material putting pressure on the nerves is removed, and the following procedures are typically performed:

 Similar to a microdiscectomy, percutaneous discectomy involves removing the disc through the skin.

 The procedure involves inserting a small endoscopic tube between the vertebrae and into the middle of the disc through a very small cut in the skin.
 Images of the disc are used for guidance.
 Endoscopes have a camera that allows the surgeon to see inside the body.
-These devices are inserted through tubes or series of tubes, and then the tools are removed.
+These devices are inserted through tubes or a series of tubes, and then the tools are removed.

 Discectomy can be a helpful procedure for people living with back and leg pain, including those suffering from sciatica and radiculopathy.
 When a patient has a small, contained herniation, a percutaneous discectomy may be an appropriate treatment.
-Patients with large, contained (non ruptured disc) herniations may also be candidates for this procedure if open surgery is not appropriate.
+Patients with large, contained (non-retracted disc) herniations may also be candidates for this procedure if open surgery is not appropriate.

 A microdiscectomy may be required for someone who has tingling in the legs and back due to a herniated disc in the lower back.
 The two most common reasons for microdiscectomy are: